bigtreecms/BigTree-CMS/README.md

 Changelog
 ---------

+### 4.5.5
+- CHANGED: BigTree now requires MySQL 5 or later
+- CHANGED: BigTree now defaults varchar fields to 1024 characters instead of 255 - upgrading only changes the bigtree_404s table to support longer URLs

 ### 4.5.4
 - FIXED: {wwwroot} and {staticroot} tokens not being decoded properly in 4.5.3
 - ADDED: Export option for 404s and 301 redirects